lablabs/ansible-role-wireguard/README.md

 ## Playbook example

-This playbook will run Wireguard Ansible Role to deploy Wireguard server and configure 3 users/peers.
-Remaining 4 tasks will set iptables for Masquarade and IPv4 Forwarding.
+This playbook will run Wireguard Ansible Role to deploy Wireguard server and configure 3 users/peers. it will also download the client configs into specified directory.
+Remaining 4 tasks will set Masquarade and IPv4 Forwarding.

 ```yaml
 ---